A beautiful and bright dress that Frida Kahlo wore

 Skirt

-Learn more about the different types of skirts and styles here!
+Learn more about the different skirt styles here.

 Skort